jvican/jvican.github.io/content/post/from-45s-to-1s.md

 After we're all set up, we'll then get an `svg` file that looks like this:

-{{< figure src="/data/bloop-profile-0.svg" title="Initial flamegraph of implicit search in `fronten`" >}}
+{{< figure src="/data/bloop-profile-0.svg" title="Initial flamegraph of implicit search in `frontend`" >}}

 (The flamegraph is shown as an image but it's an svg.
 Open the image in a new tab to be able to hover on every stack, search through the stack entries and check the compilation times of every box.)

-What a beautiful graph.
+What a beautiful graph!
 We finally have a visual of all the implicit searches our program is doing, and how their dependencies look like.

 Before we keep fiddling with the graph, let's learn about common implicit and macro usage patterns and which kind of inefficiencies we're after.
+That will help guide our exploration.

-#### Type derivation and its dangers
+#### Type derivation for the win

-Type derivation is a process that synthesizes types (usually, typeclasses) for other types.
-The process can be manual (you defined an `Encoder` for every node of your GADT) or automatic (the `Encoder` derivation happens at compile time via macros and implicits, i.e. the compiler generates the code for you).
+Type derivation is a process that synthesizes types (usually, typeclasses) from other types.
+The process can be manual (you define an `Encoder` for every node of your GADT) or automatic (the `Encoder` derivation happens at compile time, i.e. the compiler generates the code for you).

 There are two families of automatic type derivation: